 We turned into a clearing and he stopped.
 My heart almost burst through my chest with fear.
-There in the middle of the clearing was a gallows.
+There in the middle of the clearing were gallows.
 It looked very old.
 There were steps leading up to a platform about eight feet off the ground.
 A trap door in the platform was rigged to a lever.
 Above the platform there was a crossbeam with a coil of rope and noose.
 And on the platform an executioner.

 I looked at the Prince in disbelief.
-"I followed you!"
+“I followed you!”
 Anger boiled up inside me.
 I wheeled around to run back up the path . . . but it was gone, sealed over with vines and thorns.
 My eyes flashed around the clearing like a trapped animal.
-There were two paths—one blocked by the gallows, and the other wide open leading back to darkness.
+There were two paths — one blocked by the gallows, and the other wide-open leading back to darkness.

 Just before I bolted for the black hole, he spoke my name: “John.”
 I will never be able to explain what it was like to hear the sound of my own name coming from the lips of the Son of the King.
 “John,” he said it again, “if you would come after me, you must deny yourself and climb the steps of the gallows and follow me.
 For whoever would save his life will lose it; and whoever loses his life for my sake will save it.”

 And by some miracle of miracles, by the power of his voice, or something in his bearing, my anger was gone.
 And then, the most decisive step of my life was taken.
 Still no smile on his face.
 And no frown.
 But what I saw was the assurance of a promise.
 It was written on his face.
-"Whoever loses his life for my sake will save it."
-He lifted his hand up the steps—like an usher seating someone at a symphony.
+“Whoever loses his life for my sake will save it.”
+He lifted his hand up the steps — like an usher seating someone at a symphony.

 I ascended the old steps to the platform.
 The executioner’s face was neither happy nor sad.
 In fact, he had an uncanny resemblance to the Prince.
 He put the noose over my head and pulled it tightly around my neck.
 My heart was beating so hard I thought it would pound out of my chest.
 I wanted to turn and look back at the Prince.
 I felt like everything I had ever known was ending.
 And the future?
 I closed my eyes, and whispered, “Into your hands I yield my life.”